Lord Leopold Mountbatten: Early life

-Prince Leopold was born on 21 May 1889.
+Leopold was born on 21 May 1889.
 His father was Prince Henry of Battenberg, the son of Prince Alexander of Hesse and by Rhine and Julia, Princess of Battenberg.
 His mother was Princess Beatrice of the United Kingdom, the fifth daughter and the youngest child of Queen Victoria and Prince Albert.

 As he was the product of a morganatic marriage, Prince Henry of Battenberg took his style of Prince of Battenberg from his mother, Julia von Hauke, who was created Princess of Battenberg in her own right.

 As such, Leopold was styled as His Serene Highness Prince Leopold of Battenberg from birth.
-In the United Kingdom he was styled His Highness Prince Leopold of Battenberg under a Royal Warrant passed by Queen Victoria in 1886.
+In the United Kingdom, he was styled His Highness Prince Leopold of Battenberg under a royal warrant passed by Queen Victoria in 1886.
 He was baptised at St George's Chapel, Windsor Castle on 29 June 1889.
-His godparents were Leopold II of Belgium (represented by the Prince of Wales), the Duke of Connaught and Strathearn (represented by Prince Albert of Schleswig-Holstein), Prince Louis of Battenberg (represented by the Marquess of Lorne), the Marchioness of Lorne, the Duchess of Albany and Princess Marie of Erbach-Schönberg.
+His godparents were Leopold II of Belgium (his first cousin twice removed, represented by the Prince of Wales, his maternal uncle), the Duke of Connaught and Strathearn (his maternal uncle, represented by Prince Albert of Schleswig-Holstein, his first cousin), Prince Louis of Battenberg (his paternal uncle, represented by the Marquess of Lorne, his maternal uncle), the Marchioness of Lorne (his maternal aunt), the Duchess of Albany (his maternal aunt) and Princess Marie of Erbach-Schönberg (his paternal aunt).
 His father died of malaria in 1896.

 Leopold was a haemophiliac, a condition he inherited through his mother.
-His maternal uncle of the same name, Prince Leopold, Duke of Albany, had died from the same condition.
+His namesake maternal uncle, Prince Leopold, Duke of Albany, had died from the same condition.